What to Bring a Sick Friend When You Come Over

 fresh fruit & orange juice: fresh cut up fruit is such a treat. it always makes me feel like i'm on the buffet line at some resort in mexico. it's hassle-free, healthy, and a nice sweet treat for someone who has been slurping things all day. plus, when you're feeling weak, the last thing you want to do is hack a melon into chunks. oj for the vitamin c!

 flowers: a very nice way to brighten up a usually dark room that someone has been sitting in for hours or days. be sensitive to flowers that will irritate people with allergies. some excellent hypoallergenic choices include hydrangeas, lilies, and tulips. avoid bringing house plants at this time... because your friend does not need anything to care for but themselves.

-frozen foods: if you anticipate that someone will be sick for a while, bringing a frozen dish is nice so they can reheat. keep in mind, frozen things purchased at the supermarket do not count. they are loaded with preservatives and artifical ingredients. please make something on your own that reheats well and leave it with your friend in a disposable container or tupperware. you'll get it back one day. also, if your friend just has a cold or something that should cure up quickly, there's no real need for a frozen casserole- just bring a fresh, hot meal.
+frozen foods: if you anticipate that someone will be sick for a while, bringing a frozen dish is nice so they can reheat.
+If possible make something on your own that reheats well and leave it with your friend in a disposable container or tupperware. you'll get it back one day. also, if your friend just has a cold or something that should cure up quickly, there's no real need for a frozen casserole- just bring a fresh, hot meal.

 cozy stuff: slippers, a soft robe, a set of essential oils, a diffuser, bath salts. think of what relaxes the body and would comfort them.

 my final bit of advice: never bring up the cost of these items. it is assumed that if you're bringing over something, you carry the burden of the cost. please only bring what you can afford without having to send a $10 venmo request to your beloved later.

 what are your thoughts? what are your favorite ways to cheer up a sick friend? or favorite foods to eat when you're under the weather?